alexander-e/ictmc/README.md

 This Python module contains naive, non-optimised implementations of the algorithms proposed by De Bock (2017) and Erreygers and De Bock (2017).
 The main reason for writing this module was to validate the results obtained in (Erreygers and De Bock, 2017), but I believe it can be used for general purposes as well.

+The module imports [NumPy](http://www.numpy.org/) for easy vector manipulations, [matplotlib](http://matplotlib.org/) for plotting the approximations and [tqdm](https://github.com/tqdm/tqdm) to display nice progress bars.
+All three of these packages should be installed in order for the package to work.

 ## Examples
 In [HealthySick.py](HealthySick.py), the lower transition rate operator introduced in Example 18 of (Krak et al., 2016) is used to showcase the differences between the algorithms.

 We do the same in [ReliabilityOfPowerNetworks.py](ReliabilityOfPowerNetworks.py), but for the lower transition rate operator introduced in (Troffaes et al., 2015).
+The linear programming problems are solved using the [`linprog`](http://cvxopt.org/userguide/coneprog.html#linear-programming) method of [CVXOPT](http://cvxopt.org/), which is a Python wrapper for [GLPK](https://www.gnu.org/software/glpk/).
+If you cannot get this to work, you can resort to the [`linprog`](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.linprog.html) method of [SciPy](https://www.scipy.org/).
+However, I would advice you not to do this, as this method is terribly slow.

 ## References
 1. Jasper De Bock. _''The Limit Behaviour of Imprecise Continuous-Time Markov Chains''_.
 Journal of Nonlinear Science (2017) 27:159 . [doi:10.1007/s00332-016-9328-3](http://dx.doi.org/10.1007/s00332-016-9328-3)